 Atlantic KET Med (AKM) is bringing new, high-tech pilot production capacity to the EU Atlantic Area to support SMEs to produce Next Generation medical devices.
-Our first Webinar is on Tuesday [...]
+Particularly those using the Key [...]

 Atlantic KET Med: A Transnational Advanced Pilot Manufacturing Ecosystem for Future Biomedical Products